dani007200964/Shellminator/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for creating a pull request to contribute to Commander!
+Thank you for creating a pull request to contribute to Shellminator!
 Before you open the request please review the following guidelines to help it be more easily integrated: